 4. Is there a dedicated D&I team in-house?
 How many folks work within that department exclusively?

 Again, there is no clear line on how long a DEI program should be in place, or how many people should be on the team.
 Every organization is at a different stage and is resourcing at a different pace.
-You can take notice if the company’s DEI program consists of one person (probably a woman of color) running DEI in addition to her full time job as a project manager.
-That person is likely doing incredible work with limited resources – but it likely is a sign the organization isn’t putting their money where there mouth is when it comes to DEI.
+You can take notice if the company’s DEI program consists of one person running DEI in addition to their full time job as a project manager.
+That person is likely doing incredible work with limited resources – but it is also likely a sign the organization isn’t prioritizing DEI.

-5. How are incidences of sexual harassment or discrimination handled?
+5. How are incidences of harassment or discrimination handled?

 If an organization can tell you clearly and succinctly how they report and escalate incidents like these, you can probably breathe a sigh of relief.
 Conversely, if there is no process or you start hearing things like ‘that never happens here’…run away!